Samuelsen1/Tech-Writing-Samples/README.md

 **Tools, Formats, and Technologies Used:**  Markdown | HTML | DITA XML | Swagger/OpenAPI | Oxygen XML Editor | Microsoft Word |  Figma | GitHub | Apple Pages

 I'm committed to continuous learning and would love to connect—your thoughts and feedback are always welcome!
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/samuel-opoku-4b9bbb2a8?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app).

 ---